Citymonstret/Kvantum/Examples/README.md

 Current examples:
 * ExampleServer; shows how to initialize a server
 * HelloWorld; different ways of implementing the "Hello World" example
+* ExampleLogin; example of account management
+* ExampleSession; example of session management